therealbstern/apcupsd/doc/manual/manual.rst

 Apcupsd supports USB connections on all major operating systems:
 Linux, FreeBSD, OpenBSD, NetBSD, Windows, Solaris, and Mac OS X Darwin.
-If you plan to use a USB conenction, please read the appropriate subsection in its entirety.
+If you plan to use a USB connection, please read the appropriate subsection in its entirety.
 You can skip this section if your UPS has a serial (RS232-C) or Ethernet interface or if you are not running one of the platforms listed above.